DominicRupert/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+a selector, a property, and a value
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+font-weight
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+main
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+Ul, Il, Dl
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+it is a way to make items in your document more dynamic and able to fill up empty space more efficiently
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+margin, border, and padding
 ```